draftstudios/reinforcement/README.md

-# Using ReinforceJS specifically for DQN
-See the [main webpage](http://cs.stanford.edu/people/karpathy/reinforcejs) for many more details, documentation and demos.

 # Code Sketch

 The library exports two global variables: `R`, and `RL`.
-The former contains various kinds of utilities for building expression graphs (e.g. LSTMs) and performing automatic backpropagation, and is a fork of my other project [recurrentjs](https://github.com/karpathy/recurrentjs).
+The former contains various kinds of utilities for building expression graphs (e.g. LSTMs) and performing automatic backpropagation.
 The `RL` object contains the current implementations:

 - `RL.DPAgent` for finite state/action spaces with environment dynamics
 - `RL.TDAgent` for finite state/action spaces